-Finally, this gendered aspect of the denial of death is also something that requires a careful work of deconstruction.
-For example, where Freud identified the twin impulses of sexual desire and fear of death as fundamental to human motivation, history suggests that only one at a time seems able to be expressed and acknowledged openly, whilst the other is repressed and today the denial of death is as pronounced as the denial of sex was in Victorian times (Rentsch, 1997).
+Finally, the gendered aspect of the denial of death is also something that requires a careful work of deconstruction.
+For example, where Freud identified the twin impulses of sexual desire and fear of death as fundamental to human motivation, history suggests that only one at a time seems able to be expressed and acknowledged openly, whilst the other is repressed.
+Today the denial of death is as pronounced as the denial of sex was in Victorian times (Rentsch, 1997).
 The result is the fetishization of both to overcome which requires recognising and bringing both to full consciousness.
 This would surely lead to a healthier gendered economy, if as Margaret Walker has pointed out, ‘much of western patriarchal prejudice against women can be traced, through labyrinthine pathways of the unconscious, to symbolic fetishization of man’s ultimate fear, the fear of his own final nonexistence’ (p.
 19).
 To accept ageing and death, such reasoning suggests, is to accept the Mother, which necessitates the turning of the Hag into the Crone, taking the latter as a repressed symbol of valued femininity.
 Informing the practices of child rearing and early education this would be concerned to integrate what has hitherto been split apart in gendered socialization in order that we may become adults wise to the fact that we will all experience both autonomy and dependence, strength and vulnerability, power and fragility, not just at different points in our life time, but at every point.
 Far from something to be overcome, then, old age is the epitome of what it is to journey through the human life course.

 References